Christmas jumpers you’ll want to wear year-round, not just for one night

 It’s definitely not your most sustainable fashion purchase, destined to be thrown away instantly and live in landfill for the rest of your life.

-What you want is a jumper that appears to be a Christmas jumper in December, but moonlights as just a really great jumper the rest of the year.
+What you want is a jumper that appears to be a Christmas jumper when worn with sparkly earrings in December, but moonlights as just a really great jumper the rest of the year.
 What you want is something a bit more timeless; a Fair Isle jumper, something vinaceous or evergreen, something chunky and lush, something patterned with a print that looks Christmassy without being Christmassy.
 Something that feels jolly and will live in your wardrobe for years to come, and looks just as good with jeans or a skirt in January as it does over your sequinned trousers or dress in December.
 After all, a great jumper is not just for Christmas.

 Shop our edit of non-Christmas-specific Christmas jumpers below.